raspberrypilearning/getting-started-scratch/en/step_7.md

 wait (0.3) seconds
 ```

 One second is often too long to wait before changing to the next costume, so you need to use numbers smaller than `1` in the `wait`{:class="block3control"} block.
 A wait of `0.1` is one tenth of a second, and `0.5` is half a second.
-If you use a `wait` block{:class="block3control"} that is set to `0.2` seconds, then the sprite will change costumes five times every second.
+If you use a `wait`{:class="block3control"} block that is set to `0.2` seconds, then the sprite will change costumes five times every second.

 When a sprite reaches its last costume, the `next costume`{:class="block3looks"} block goes back to the first costume, so the sprite continues to move.